sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 **NINTH PROCESS.**

- A solution is to be made of the five salts, the two ksharas, the juice of shobhanjana, and the [amlavarga](# " For amla-varga, see page 301, Vol 1.
-Details of salts and ksharas will be given later in the present volume.").This is to be exposed to the heat of the sun for one day.
+ A solution is to be made of the five salts, the two ksharas, the juice of shobhanjana, and the amlavarga[^9].This is to be exposed to the heat of the sun for one day.
 Kanta iron is purified, if it is boiled for one day by means of a Dola-Jantram containing this solution.

+[^9]: " For amla-varga, see page 301, Vol 1.
+Details of salts and ksharas will be given later in the present volume."

 लौहस्य मारणम् ।